When I tell people, I’ve just met at a social gathering, that I’m a Dietitian they do one of three things:

 Put simply, all Accredited Practising Dietitians are indeed Accredited Nutritionists as we have all studied nutrition at the required level, but we’re far more than that.

-The most important differences between a Dietitian and a Nutritionist are:
+The Difference Between a Dietitian and a Nutritionist

 Our level of education is accrued over around 4-5 years at university including bachelors and/or masters with a practical component attached.
 On the other hand, a Nutritionist can have a university degree if they like or they can fast-track an online course and call themselves a “Nutritionist” in 6 weeks.
 Hell, if we are getting honest you can call yourself a nutritionist right now, without knowing a single thing about nutrition.
 And you wonder why I don’t like you calling me a nutritionist?